Student-of-Python/BinomialOptionsModeling/README.md

 ## Conclusion and Takeaways
 The **Binomial Model** combines two integral components of finance together -- time value of money and risk neutrality -- to determine a fair price for an option.

 One of my biggest takeaways was the absence of upward and downward probabilities: **Regardless of the chances of the stock going up or down, the price of the option will be the same**.
-Another way to look at it is we're pricing the volitility of the underlying asset.
+Another way to look at it is we're pricing the volatility of the underlying asset.
 Intuitively, it makes sense, since market makers need to be hedged against up or down movement -- they don't profit off of guessing price direction, but from ensuring a fair and riskless price.  [^Additional Resource]

 Another key insight was the concept of arbitrage; It gave me perspective on how options are priced in from a market makers standpoint.
-It also showed me how there is no *free lunch* in a free, effecient market.
+It also showed me how there is no *free lunch* in a free, efficient market.
 I'm curious to see how other instruments are priced in with arbitrage, and if there are any limitations to this approach.

 ## Further Comments
 ### Outlook
 Since the [Black-Scholes](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) model can be derived from the binary options model, I may consider tackling it in the future.
-I may also consider doing more complex opperations, such adding American Options or add the greeks for sensitivity changes.
+I may also consider doing more complex operations, such as adding American Options or adding the Greeks for sensitivity changes.

 From a trading perspective, I may also consider applying the binary options model to the live market to see how well the model does in practice.